team-spectre/go-uuid/README.md

 fmt.Println(u.DenseString())

 // Serialize to SQL.
 Defaults to a string like "@EeiKtHe5nOqWqBheD61jNQ",
-// but you can also serialize as a canonical UUID string, a lexical-order
+// but you can also serialize as a canonical UUID string (plus several
-// BLOB, or even a standard-order BLOB, depending on u.SetPreferences. db.Exec(`INSERT INTO table (uuid) VALUES (?)`, u)
+// variants thereof), a lexical-order BLOB, or even a standard-order BLOB,
+// depending on u.SetPreferences.
+db.Exec(`INSERT INTO table (uuid) VALUES (?)`, u)

 // Choose serialization preferences for this UUID object.